-The best APS-C compact cameras in 2023: top image quality in your pocket
+The best APS-C compact cameras in 2024: top image quality in your pocket

-Camera phones have annihilated the conventional compact camera market, so for a standalone compact to really stand out these days, it needs to deliver clearly superior image quality.
+Camera phones have decimated the conventional compact camera market, so for a standalone compact to really stand out these days, it needs to deliver clearly superior image quality.
 The best way to achieve this is to fit a big image sensor.

-That's a pity, as APS-C compact cameras are almost the perfect blend of performance and practicality - only a full-frame compact camera can produce better image quality than a pocket-sized camera.
 However, there are a couple of potential drawbacks to consider before you buy.
 A bigger sensor traditionally requires a larger lens, so to minimize bulk, most APS-C compacts have a fixed focal length lens, although Canon has managed to equip its APS-C G1 X Mark III with a 3x zoom lens.

 The best APS-C compact cameras